flatironinstitute/spikeforest2/README.md

 Hint: It is useful to operate in a conda environment or a virtualenv to avoid potential package conflicts.

+### Support for Windows
+- Containerized sorters run on Docker but Singularity is not supported.
+Set the environment variable 'HITHER_USE_SINGULARITY=FALSE'.
+- GPU-only sorters (Kilosort, Kilosort2) are not supported in Windows due to a lack of GPU-support for Docker in Windows.

 ## Recordings

 The SpikeForest recordings (arranged into studies and study sets) may be found here: [spikeforest_recordings](https://github.com/flatironinstitute/spikeforest_recordings).